We don't know. Cases of COVID-19 are still high throughout the U.S., Bay Area included.

 Undocumented workers may qualify for Paid Family Leave in some circumstances, or for other relief funds.
 Legal Aid at Work has compiled a resource list for undocumented people during this pandemic.
 For more information and assistance, you can call (415) 864-8208 or (866)864-8208 (toll-free).

-This order from the California Governor's Office states that "workers in the food sector, including farmworkers, agricultural workers, and those working in grocery stores and fast food chains, and as delivery drivers" shall receive paid sick leave for COVID-19 (either their own illness or leave to care for a family member).
-Businesses in the City of San José must also give their workers paid sick leave related to COVID-19 through December 31, 2020.
+An order from the California Governor's Office in 2020 stated that "workers in the food sector, including farmworkers, agricultural workers, and those working in grocery stores and fast food chains, and as delivery drivers" shall receive paid sick leave for COVID-19 (either their own illness or leave to care for a family member).

 Isolating at home makes it hard to shop for food; so does being out of work.
 Here are some resources for individuals, families, seniors, kids - and even pets.

 Meals on Wheels service to homebound seniors is expanding.
 A senior, their family member, or a caregiver can apply by calling 1-800-505-3367.
 More information and online applications in multiple languages on their website.
 They are not the only senior meal resource during this crisis - the interactive map links to other county resources for seniors, too.

 Many local grocery stores chains (and some independents) have set up special shopping hours for seniors and/or other vulnerable people, to make it easier for them to access what they need.